- Aetna, Lutheran Preferred

-He completed his doctorate and training at the Adler University in Chicago (www.adler.edu), a school he chose for its long history of maintaining a focus on both the art and science of psychotherapy.
-Read about his clinical services below.
+He completed his doctorate and training at the Adler University in Chicago, a school he chose for its long history of maintaining a focus on both the art and science of psychotherapy.
+He describes his clinical work below.

 While individual counseling with children can be effective, it never made sense to me to work with a child alone behind closed doors, while leaving out the most important asset and resource in the child’s life – the parents.
 I rarely work without the parents in the room.
 Exceptions include working with some teenagers and other special circumstances, such as discussing drug use and sexual activity.
 Working with children is almost always a family effort.
 I help parents help their children by moving beyond rewards, praise, and punishment in solving problems.

 I do my very best to focus on the most reliable research and clinical wisdom to guide my work.
 In that pursuit, I tend to draw from research in education, human development, human behavior, and positive psychology.
 The biggest leap in my professional development came from studying with the Institute for the Study of Therapeutic Change, now the International Center for Clinical Excellence.
 This group lays bare the biases of clinical research with an extremely disciplined approach to research review and meta-analytic studies.
-The original research to come from this group (and it’s members’ individual work) side-steps fatal flaws in research of psychotherapy and avoids biases resulting, in part, from the field’s love affair with the medical model of psychotherapy.In late 2006, as a result of my study with ISTC, I have moved from an Evidence Based Practice model to a Practice Based Evidence model.
+The original research to come from this group (and it’s members’ individual work) side-steps fatal flaws in research of psychotherapy and avoids biases resulting, in part, from the field’s love affair with the medical model of psychotherapy.In late 2006, as a result of my study with ISTC, I moved from an Evidence Based Practice model to a Practice Based Evidence model.
 Simply put, I track and measure what works with each individual client at each session.
 This increases clinical effectiveness (by as much as 65%*) and holds me accountable to my client to get the results they are paying and working for.
 This commitment to measuring outcome also allows me to measure the overall effectiveness of my clinic, increasing accountability to referral sources.

 Miller, S.D., Duncan, B.L., Sorrell, R., Brown, G.S., & Chalk, M.B.
 (2005).
 Using outcome to inform therapy practice.
 Journal of Brief Therapy, 5(1).